 This is beneficial for Occlusion Culling, which avoids rendering objects that aren’t visible.
 Thus, reducing the rendering overhead.

 Be sure the splatmap (referred to as “control texture” in the terrain settings) is not set too high.
 If you need a higher resolution it’s advised to split the terrain up into multiple pieces.
-Rather than using a single 2x2km terrain with a 2048px splatmap, that would be a huge performance killer.
+Rather than using a single 2x2km terrain with a 4096px splatmap, this would incur a long loading time.
+These settings must be configured before starting to sculpt/paint the terrain, as they cannot be changed afterwards.

 GPU instancing will be disabled for objects painted as terrain trees when light probes are enabled for them.
 So be sure to disable this in your terrain’s settings.